PierreKieffer/mgate/README.md

 ```

-mGate is a schema validation layer for mongodb, which provides :
+mgate is a schema validation layer for mongodb, which provides :
 - Metadata management rest interface
 - Schema validation for insert and update/upsert queries
 - Production deployment workflow on kubernetes